irfanhakim-as/mango/README.md

     Instead of redefining it from scratch, simply extend the list to include additional settings you wish to make compulsory.

+2. Now, the application will fail the required tests to start if the required setting (i.e. `EXAMPLE_SETTING`) is not defined or has not been supplied a value.

 ### Data

-The `data` module is home to core data files (in JSON) used by Mango.
+The `data` module is home to core data files, in JSON, used by Mango.
 This list includes:

 - [data.accounts](data/accounts.json): Account configuration data
 - [data.feeds](data/feeds.json): Feed configuration data

-These data files are essential and offer a simple way for system administrators to configure managed social network accounts, as well as content feeds such as RSS or API endpoints.
+These data files are essential and offer a simple way for system administrators to configure managed social network accounts, as well as content feeds such as RSS or API endpoints, and supply them to the application at runtime.

 Any additional data files needed by your application can be added to this module as well.
 In such cases, if you intend to use the data file as a data source and have it sync to i.e. a custom model at runtime, [update](#updating-a-setting) the `SYNC_CONFIG` setting like so: